 Learn about the effective tools of bilateral mind-body stimulation

 Learn how to use Yogic tools to create safety and stability for clients

 Learn effective use of breathwork in grounding and self-empowerment

 Learn the use of contemplative practices and affirmation work

-All modules will have lecture, discussion and practical experience incorporated.
+All modules will have a lecture, discussion and practical experience incorporated.

-To obtain the 30 hr Beloved Yoga Trauma-Informed Yoga Certification you will need to take the full weekend course - 20 contact hours, and have a mentoring session with either Heather or Maryam, submit a reflective paper on 5 take aways and lead four trauma-informed Yoga sessions or demonstrate how you are integrating the trauma informed yoga tools into your work/practice.
-If you choose to only take the weekend portion and not do the additional required work, you will obtain 20 CEUs.
+To obtain the 30-hr Beloved Yoga Trauma-Informed Yoga Certification you will need to take both Modules 1 & 2, have mentoring sessions with either Heather or Maryam, submit a reflective paper on 5 takeaways and lead four trauma-informed Yoga sessions or demonstrate how you are integrating the trauma-informed yoga tools into your work/practice.

-The Polyvagal Theory Handbook by Dr. Stephen Porges; Trauma Tool Kit: Healing PTSD From the Inside Out by Susan Banitt; The Body Keeps the Score by Bessel Van der Kolk & Overcoming Trauma through Yoga: Reclaiming the Body by David Emerson
+The Polyvagal Theory Handbook by Dr. Stephen Porges; Trauma Tool Kit: Healing PTSD From the Inside Out by Susan Banitt; The Resonant Self by Sarah Peyton; The Body Keeps the Score by Bessel Van der Kolk & Overcoming Trauma through Yoga: Reclaiming the Body by David Emerson